KanchanBorole/GSoC-2026-Final-Report/final-report.md

 ### Moving from MGED to MOOSE

 Once the plugin structure was in place and UI Integration done, I worked on the V&V logic.
 The old prototype ran its checks using `libged` commands and uses mged, which do not work with the current Arbalest.
 Since Arbalest now runs on MOOSE, I rewrote the checking logic to call `libged` commands and get the results and then added features like visual linking, more info popup, etc.

+### Verification & Validation Workflow

+The validation workflow begins after loading a model geometry into Arbalest.
+The user can select the required validation checks according to their needs and run them.
+Once the checks are completed, the results are displayed in a table along with a summary showing the number of errors, warnings, and passed checks.

+The results can be filtered by category, allowing users to view all results or only errors, warnings, or passed checks.
+By selecting a particular result, users can visualize the corresponding geometry or object in the 3D viewport and view additional information about that result.
+The validation results can also be generated as a report for further review and documentation.

 ### Features of the V&V Plugin

 - Runs V&V validation checks on a loaded model and shows the results in a table.